romesh-jaya/mcarthurs-vue/README.md

 Site is hosted here:
 https://mcarthurs-kiosk.web.app/

-Note: Logout functionality hasn't been provided in the app, as we don't expect the Kiosk users to be able to logout.
-Instead, there is a 30 min timeout and store clerk can manually clear the cache in the browser if needed to logout.
+Note: Logout functionality hasn't been provided in the app, as we don't expect the Kiosk users to be able to logout by themselves.
+Instead, there is a 30 min timeout and store clerk can manually clear the browser cache if needed to logout.

 ## Project setup